n8x0rc3/NPL-ENC4265/indexUpdate.md

 # Welcome to My Digital Portfolio 🎉

 ## About Me
-I am passionate about computer science, with a strong foundation built through numerous coding classes, database management, and IT courses since middle school.
+I am a tech enthusiast with a solid foundation in computer science, gained through years of coding classes, database management, and IT courses.
+While still exploring my specific career path, I am fully immersed in the tech field and committed to continuous learning.

-### **My Expertise**
+### **My Areas of Interest**
+- **Cybersecurity**:
+  - Actively engaged in hands-on training through **TryHackMe**, honing my cybersecurity skills.
+- **Network Engineering**:
+  - Exploring the design and implementation of reliable network infrastructures.
-- **Programming Skills**:
+- **Cloud Infrastructure**:
+  - Fascinated by scalable systems and eager to dive deeper into **cloud computing** technologies.

+### **My Skills**
-  - Built a website using **HTML** and **CSS**.
+- Built websites using **HTML** and **CSS**.
 - Completed beginner projects in **C** programming.
-  - Regularly use the **Linux terminal** and command line for experimentation.
+- Experienced in using the **Linux terminal** for experimentation and learning.
-- **Tech Knowledge**:
-  - Skilled at learning and applying new technologies using online resources.
-  - Hands-on experience building custom computers from components.
+- Hands-on experience building custom computers from individual components.
 - Proficient in **AI** and **prompt engineering**, optimizing cutting-edge technologies effectively.

 ### **Beyond Tech**
-Outside of technical pursuits, I am a **cheerleader at UCF** and actively participate in **community engagement initiatives**, showcasing strong communication and teamwork skills.
+Outside of my technical pursuits, I am a **cheerleader at UCF** and actively participate in **community engagement initiatives**, showcasing strong communication and teamwork skills.

 <div align="center">
   <img src="https://ekjphd.com/wp-content/uploads/2024/12/ilrn_avatarday-3-e1734120202850.jpg" alt="Avatar Image" style="width: 60%; border-radius: 15px;">